 An AI interview is a structured, automated interview process where candidates respond to pre-set questions (usually via video or audio) and artificial intelligence helps analyze their responses.

 Instead of a live interviewer, the candidate records their interview answers asynchronously, often guided by a clear set of prompts.
-On the backend, AI tools transcribe the responses, flag key moments, and generate a summary or score based on defined criteria like communication skills, job fit, or relevant experience.
+On the backend, AI tools transcribe the responses, flag key moments, and generate a summary or analysis based on defined criteria like communication skills, job fit, or relevant experience.
 The goal isn’t to make a hiring decision on its own, but to help recruiters screen more consistently and efficiently; especially at the top of the funnel.

 The AI interview ≠ an AI interviewer